tomyaacov/BPpyEvaluation/README.md

     * disk: 256 GB

 * Required hardware resources:
-    * The artifact includes code for several experiments presented in the paper.
+    * The artifact includes code for all experiments presented in the paper.
 Running a complete experiment in each of the evaluations takes multiple days and requires huge resources.
 We included instructions for a scaled-down evaluation for each experiment, which takes several minutes.

 * Known compatibility issues of the container:
     * No compatibility issues are known.